hcoohb/hass-yeelightbt/README.md

 ## Adding the device to HA

-If you have the `bluetooth` integration enabled and configured (HA 2022.8+), the devices should be automatically discovered and you will receive a notification prompting you to add it.
+You must have the `bluetooth` integration enabled and configured (HA 2022.8+) or a connected ESPhome device running the bluetooth proxy (HA 2022.10+).
+The Lamps should be automatically discovered and you will receive a notification prompting you to add it.

 The devices can also be added through the `integration menu` UI: